Explaining the Families First Coronavirus Response Act

 As an employer, you’re provided tax credits for benefits paid under both the sick leave and family medical leave provisions described above.
 The credit is for 100% of amounts paid (within the limits), increased by the hospital insurance tax attributable to them, and by health plan expenses allocable to the sick-leave wages.

 It’s first applied against payroll taxes due in the calendar quarter in which the wages were paid.
-If not used in the current quarter, the credit is treated as a refundable overpayment of the employer’s income taxes for the current year.
+If not used in the current quarter, the CARES Act allows you to obtain an advance refund of the credit.
 (The credit doesn’t apply to government employers.)

 If you’re self-employed, there’s a similar tax credit provided against the self-employment tax.
 This credit is subject to the same limits and is calculated as if the taxpayer were an employee receiving the sick pay or paid leave from his or her business.